 The exhibition was inspired by a book titled Caribbean Vulnerabilities: Case Studies on Hazards, Risks, Disasters and Building Resilience by Denise Roberts, PhD.

-The project grew out of two classes: Integrative Studio: Memory and Integrative Seminar: Memory.
+The project grew out of two classes: Integrative Studio: Memory, taught by Alaiyo Bradshaw and Integrative Seminar: Memory, taught by Laura Lanteri.
 The two courses bridge reading writing and studio practices.

 The artists are First Year Parsons School of Design students including: Weijing Xiao, Lauren Forrest, Clare Hackwith, Julia Vidal, Annie Knott, Anna Xu, Sophia Beceiro, Samantha Chun, Aniek Hoevers, Eli Lange, Jade Li, Sofia Martin, Stephanie Granados, Victoria Zhang, Sydney Task, Kyle Latimer and Sophia Hayes.

 Below are the works on view during the exhibition as well as excerpts from a selection of student papers from Integrative Seminar: Memory.

 Seen by All, Hopefully Forgotten By No One, 2018